-Professor Suzie Madden is an Instructor in the Department of Public Health.
+Dr. Suzie Madden is an Assistant Professor of Practice in the Department of Public Health.
 She joined Mercer University as a faculty member in the School of Medicine in 2011.

-Professor Madden’s current teaching responsibilities include the following courses in the Bachelor of Science in Public Health program: Rural Health, Public Health Communications, Public Health Informatics, Population health & Diversity, Health Programming, and Issues in Health Policy.
+Dr. Madden’s current teaching responsibilities include the following courses in the Bachelor of Science in Public Health program: Rural Health, Public Health Communications, Public Health Informatics, Population Health and Diversity, Health Programming, and Issues in Health Policy.

 Her research interests include telehealth and access to care, health informatics, and rural health issues.

 She is currently on the Georgia Partnership for Telehealth Taskforce, and an active member of the American Public Health Association, and the Georgia Rural Health Association.